-- a. the name, badge/serial number, and unit of each Deputy and posse member involved; - b. the date, time and location of the stop, recorded in a format that can be subject to geocoding; - c. the license plate state and number of the subject vehicle; - d. the total number of occupants in the vehicle; - e. the Deputy's subjective perceived race, ethnicity and gender of the driver and any passengers, based on the officer's subjective impression (no inquiry into an occupant's ethnicity or gender is required or permitted); - f. the name of any individual upon whom the Deputy runs a license or warrant check (including subject's surname); - g. an indication of whether the Deputy otherwise contacted any passengers, the nature of the contact, and the reasons for such contact; - h. the reason for the stop, recorded prior to contact with the occupants of the stopped vehicle, including a description of the traffic or equipment violation observed, if any, and any indicators of criminal activity developed before or during the stop; - i. time the stop began; any available data from the E-Ticketing system regarding the time any citation was issued; time a release was made without citation; the time any arrest was made; and the time the stop/detention was concluded either by citation, release, or transport of a person to jail or elsewhere or Deputy's departure from the scene; - j. whether any inquiry as to immigration status was conducted and whether ICE/CBP was contacted, and if so, the facts supporting the inquiry or contact with ICE/CBP, the time Supervisor approval was sought, the time ICE/CBP was contacted, the time it took to complete the immigration status investigation or receive a response from ICE/CBP, and whether ICE/CBP ultimately took custody of the individual; - k. whether any individual was asked to consent to a search (and the response), whether a probable cause search was performed on any individual, or whether a pat-and-frisk search was performed on any individual; - l. whether any contraband or evidence was seized from any individual, and nature of the contraband or evidence; and m. the final disposition of the stop, including whether a citation was issued or an arrest was made or a release was made without citation.
+- a. the name, badge/serial number, and unit of each Deputy and posse member involved; - b. the date, time and location of the stop, recorded in a format that can be subject to geocoding; - c. the license plate state and number of the subject vehicle; - d. the total number of occupants in the vehicle; - e. the Deputy's subjective perceived race, ethnicity and gender of the driver and any passengers, based on the officer's subjective impression (no inquiry into an occupant's ethnicity or gender is required or permitted); - f. the name of any individual upon whom the Deputy runs a license or warrant check (including subject's surname); - g. an indication of whether the Deputy otherwise contacted any passengers, the nature of the contact, and the reasons for such contact; - h. the reason for the stop, recorded prior to contact with the occupants of the stopped vehicle, including a description of the traffic or equipment violation observed, if any, and any indicators of criminal activity developed before or during the stop; - i. time the stop began; any available data from the E-Ticketing system regarding the time any citation was issued; time a release was made without citation; the time any arrest was made; and the time the stop/detention was concluded either by citation, release, or transport of a person to jail or elsewhere or Deputy's departure from the scene; - j. whether any inquiry as to immigration status was conducted and whether ICE/CBP was contacted, and if so, the facts supporting the inquiry or contact with ICE/CBP, the time Supervisor approval was sought, the time ICE/CBP was contacted, the time it took to complete the immigration status investigation or receive a response from ICE/CBP, and whether ICE/CBP ultimately took custody of the individual; - k. whether any individual was asked to consent to a search (and the response), whether a probable cause search was performed on any individual, or whether a pat-and-frisk search was performed on any individual;

+- l. whether any contraband or evidence was seized from any individual, and nature of the contraband or evidence; and - m. the final disposition of the stop, including whether a citation was issued or an arrest was made or a release was made without citation.

 MCSO is in Phase 1 compliance with Paragraph 54.
-Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.

 There are 13 subparagraph requirements for Paragraph 54, a through m.
-The Monitor rates MCSO as "Not in Compliance" for Subparagraphs 54.g and 1.
+In the Monitor's most recent quarterly report, he rated MCSO as "Not in Compliance" for Subparagraphs 54.g and l.

 Paragraph 54.g requires an indication of whether the Deputy otherwise contacted any passengers, the nature of the contact, and the reasons for such contact.
-MCSO has taken additional steps, described in its 30th Quarterly Report, to improve compliance with the requirements regarding the use of the Vehicle Stop Contact Form (VSCF) to document passenger contacts and providing related receipts.
+MCSO has taken additional steps, described in its 30th Quarterly Report, to improve compliance with the requirements regarding the use of the Vehicle Stop Contact Form (VSCF) to document passenger contacts and provide related receipts.
+Additionally, MCSO is exploring the development of a SharePoint reporting mechanism for Patrol Divisions to verify that passengers contacted during traffic stops were issued the appropriate documentation.